rswift/kleva-komputa/README.md

 Metrics can be viewed in the following ways:

+- **Metrics Information**: Visit `http://localhost:3000/metrics` for information about available metrics
+- **Prometheus Endpoint**: Actual metrics data is available at `http://localhost:9464/metrics` in Prometheus format
-- **Console Output**: If the console exporter is enabled, metrics will be periodically printed to the console.
+- **Console Output**: If the console exporter is enabled, metrics will be periodically printed to the console
-- **Prometheus Endpoint**: If the Prometheus exporter is enabled, metrics will be available at the `/metrics` endpoint in Prometheus format.
-- **Grafana Integration**: The Prometheus metrics can be visualised in Grafana by configuring a Prometheus data source.
+- **Grafana Integration**: The Prometheus metrics can be visualised in Grafana by configuring a Prometheus data source

 Example Prometheus configuration: